syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Columns.md

 documentation: UG
 ---

-# Column in Xamarin.Android datagrid
+# Column in Xamarin.Android DataGrid

 The SfDataGrid allows you to create and add columns in two ways: